 Within Buenos Aires city, also known as Capital Federal, there are five subway lines that meet at the center of the city, the heart of tourist attractions and hotels.
 Subway is the fastest means of transportation.
 Buenos Aires people prefer it because it connects main avenues, the railway stations and bus terminals.
 Subway lines operate Monday through Saturday from 6 a.m. to 11 p.m. and Sunday from 8 a.m. to 10 p.m.
 A token is good for a one-way trip from point to point, with or without connections.
 You can have as many connections as you wish with the same fare.
 Once you exit and come in you need a new token.

-Taxis in Buenos Aires are also a great option.
-Over 32,000 cars run on Buenos Aires streets.
+Taxis in Buenos Aires are also a very good option.
+Over 32,000 taxis run on Buenos Aires streets.
 The exact fare is displayed on a meter that starts at AR $1.28 and adds AR $0.16 for every 200 meters (two blocks approximately).

 Banks and Exchange Bureaus are open Monday to Friday from 10:00 a.m. to 3:00 p.m.
 Business Office hours are generally from 9:00 a.m. to 12:00 p.m. and from 2:00 to 7:00 p.m.